A lawyer goes Army Strong…

 My expertise has been featured in and on O, The Oprah Magazine, Redbook, Time.com, Today.com, Women’s Health magazine, The Steve Harvey TV show, Huffington Post Live and a variety of media outlets.

 Professionally, I am the Founder and CEO of the Stress & Resilience Institute, a training and consulting firm that partners with law firms, healthcare and other organizations to identify and address burnout and increase the well-being and stress resilience of their workplaces (www.stressandresilience.com).
 I regularly publish e-books, blog posts, and e-courses for busy professionals to disseminate my STRONG strategies – STress Resilience ON the Go.

 Motherhood finds me and grabs my heart…

-Personally, I am mom to a happy, silly and beautiful one-year old named Lucy Tess.
+Personally, I am mom to a happy, silly and beautiful toddler named Lucy Tess.
 My journey to motherhood has been very complex, both from a physical and emotional standpoint.
-I spent many years thinking that motherhood just wasn’t in the cards for me.
+I spent many years thinking that motherhood wasn’t in the cards for me.
 When I realized how much I was longing to be a mom, I knew my life wouldn’t be the same without that opportunity.
 After two rounds of failed IVF and fertility treatments, we decided to pursue adoption.
-The last four years have been filled with the biggest ups and downs of my life, so I understand how stressful life can get.
+The last four years have been filled with the biggest ups and downs of my life, and I understand how stressful life can get.
 My love of sports, regular exercise (particularly kickboxing), and my faithful companions, golden retrievers Sadie and Zoey, have helped me manage the chaos.
-I remain devoted to my sports teams, the Green Bay Packers and Chicago Cubs, even when it seems like they are trying to accelerate my aging.
+I remain devoted to my sports teams, the Green Bay Packers and Chicago Cubs, even when they test my resilience.